Groovy

 2.) equal number of path components or path components + variables and equal number of slashes

 3.)
-Path components which are not variable must be equal
+Path components that are not variables must be the same

 For variable path components, the variables are assigned the values of the path components.